moscarelloscott/moscarelloscott/linkedlist.md

   <img src="images/LinkedList1.png" width="75%" height="25%">

-         Doubly Linked List can travel in both directions having a pointer on both sides of the arrray object.
+         Doubly Linked List can travel in both directions having a pointer on both sides of the arrray object. each nod will have the data field and not one but two pointers called next and prev, next will continue moving forward in the same direction as the singly Linked List where prev will move in the oppistie direction back towards the head.
+In either direction when we reach an empty spce we get null.
    <img src="images/DoublyLinkedList.png" width="75%" height="25%">

     *linked list Example code